ironbar/aimo/docs/modeling/Iteration_01_overfit.md

 - A good embedding model will also increase the likelihood of solving the problem, because more relevant problems will be given as context.
 - Could I verify the answers to the problems?
 Instead of relying on self-consistency.
+- Optimizing the inference speed will be very helpful.

 ## TODO